Narooma Oyster Festival

 The Oyster Festival has won two tourism awards.

 Our reputation continues to grow as Australia’s premier oyster/seafood and cultural Festival.
-Please stay tuned as we finalise our new name & brand with the Blues Festival and other specifics for the event – we’ll be announcing more early February!
+Please stay tuned as we finalise our new name & brand with the Blues Festival and other specifics for the event – more to be announced SOON!Musicians, Stallholders, Entertainers - click here!

 Past events – 2015 Event ProgramClick here for the full program!
 Narooma Oyster Festival Map BUS SERVICE